TrellixVulnTeam/favor_GI5G/README.md

 Just getting things set up right now.

 Todo (in order):
+ - Boost threading for shared_mutex, and for eventual Thrift dependencies.
+Along with this, get started on thrift stuff, making sure it compiles on Android
  - A global bool/setting and/or compile option to determine whether or not we save message bodies.
 Update code not to even hold them if we don't need them, and otherwise to both hold them and save them.
 Additionally, consider whether it's really worth all this work to avoid saving them...
  - Serious email testing with more logging, using all the addresses we have now (I.E. make the fetch method use all of them instead of just contacts')
  - g++ 4.9 on Android?
 Necessary for <regex> implementations.
 Also very our exceptions as inherting from runtime_error work on Android
  - Fetch methods for specific contacts?
 What do we do when our "last fetch" id/date/whatever is up to date and someone adds a new address they want fetched
  - Basic unit tests
+ - Vectors should replace lists in a lot of places, and for memory contiguity reasons pointers to vectors are better than vectors of pointers.
+Things to keep in mind more than worry about right now though, as much of it would be very premature.
  - What do we when we can't parse a message for whatever reason?
 Have a specific method to export as much data as possible?
  - Start on threadsafety as described below
  - Sort out our license, based on what we want and limitations from what we're already using (GPL...)